Who We Serve

 Multi-Sensory and Multi-Modal

-With small classes, capped at seven, and our multi-sensory curricula along with evidence-based instruction, we provide an effective education for students who often fall through the educational cracks as well as for smart students who need a non-traditional education.
+With small classes, capped at five-seven, and our multi-sensory curricula along with targeted and individualized interventions, we provide an effective education for students who often fall through the educational cracks as well as for smart students who need a non-traditional education.
 Over the years we have added occupational therapy, Kinetic Classroom, SMARTS Executive Function, on-site counseling, social-emotional learning, and dual enrollment with Esperanza College.

 What We Value